-- A. Wear appropriate protective gloves during inspection. - B. Ensure that Footwear is clean.
-If boots have been contaminated by hazardous materials or biological agents, make sure they have been decontaminated.
-This is important for your safety, and for assurance that potential problems are not masked by incidental residue. - C. Place Footwear on a clean surface in a brightly lighted area. - Separate Footwear components (i.e. removable insoles, etc.) from the Footwear.
+- A. Wear appropriate protective gloves and other PPE during inspection. - B. Ensure that Footwear is clean.
+If contaminated by hazardous materials or biological agents, make sure Footwear has been decontaminated.
+This is important for your safety, and for assurance that potential problems are not masked by incidental residue. - C. Place Footwear on a clean surface in a brightly lighted area. - D. Separate Footwear components (i.e. removable insoles, etc.) from the Footwear.